alcover/buffet/README.md

 ```

-To achieve this, heap stores are controlled by a header :

-    struct Store {
-        cap
-        len
-        refcnt
-        canary
-        data[]
-    }

-On operations like *view*, *append* or *free*, we check the store's canary and refcount.
+To achieve this, on operations like *view*, *append* or *free*, we check the store's canary and refcount.
 If they're wrong, the operation aborts and possibly returns an empty buffet.

 See *src/check.c* unit-tests and warnings output.